emerging-researchers-alife/alife_2023_era_workshop/index.md

 We don't need to know your topic until you present!
 If you do know what you'd like to talk about, however, we'll post the topic/description here.

-We will have time for roughly 10 speaking slots for both lightning talks and academic karaoke (allocation will depend on interest).
+We will have time for roughly 10 speaking slots split between lightning talks and academic karaoke (allocation depending on interest).
 Sign-ups are first-come, first-serve, so feel free to sign up as early as you'd like!
 We will be soliciting sign-ups (until full) up until the time of the workshop.